https://www.gosh.nhs.uk/learning/gosh-learning-academy/gla-courses-and-events/neoheart-europe-2026/

 Event Overview:

-NeoHeart Europe 2026 marks the first European expansion of the globally recognised NeoHeart Conference - an international forum dedicated to improving outcomes for newborns with congenital and cardiopulmonary heart disease.
+NeoHeart Europe 2026 marks the first European expansion of the globally recognised NeoHeart Conference - an international forum dedicated to improving outcomes for newborns with critical congenital heart disease and cardiorespiratory failure.

 With significant variation in neonatal cardiac outcomes across Europe, the need for a unified, multidisciplinary educational platform has never been greater.

-Designed as an intimate, high-impact meeting, NeoHeart Europe 2026 will deliver immersive workshops, evidence-based updates, and cross-disciplinary dialogue aimed at harmonising standards and accelerating innovation.
+Designed as an intimate, high-impact meeting, NeoHeart Europe 2026 will deliver immersive workshops, evidence-based updates, and cross-disciplinary dialogue aimed at harmonising standards, improving outcomes and accelerating innovation.

 Learning objectives: